tessgi/TessGiWebsite/content/pages/data-analysis/documentation.md

 </table>

 ## TESS Observatory Guide
 A number of documents have been created to describe the TESS mission.
 An initial document which might be useful to a first time user is the **[TESS Observatory Guide](docs/TESS_observatory_guide_v1.1.pdf)**.
-Although now dated this guide provide a comprehensive description of the TESS observatory design, operations, and capabilities.
-Note that the proposal section of the guide refers to the [prime mission]() only and that users wishing to apply for time should refer to the [extended mission](primary.html) [guest investigator page](proposing-investigations.html).
+Although now dated, and superceded by the updated content of this website and the [TESS instrument handbook](https://archive.stsci.edu/missions/tess/doc/TESS_Instrument_Handbook_v0.1.pdf), this guide provides a comprehensive description of the TESS observatory design, operations, and capabilities.
+Note that the proposal section of the guide refers to the [prime mission]() only and that users wishing to submit a GI proposal in the extended mission should refer to the [extended mission](extended.html) [guest investigator page](proposing-investigations.html).

 ## TESS project papers